Comparison of the Melt Casting and Spray Rotating Sputtering targets

 Sputtering target cost comparison

-Different production processes of thermal spraying and casting target materials determine different cost components.
-The production cost of thermal spraying target increases with the increase of target thickness.
+Different production processes of thermal spraying and casting target materials determine various cost components.
+The production cost of the thermal spraying target increases with the increase of target thickness.
 The larger the target thickness is, the longer the spraying time is, the greater the energy and gas consumption is.
 Moreover, different target sizes can be obtained by adjusting the spraying process.